MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

     ![back up and restore sdn](media/sdn-backup-restore/back-up-restore-sdn.png)

-2. Deploy new network controller service instance form the VMM using the same service deployment settings that were  used for the original service instance deployment.
+2. Deploy a new network controller service instance form the VMM using the same service deployment settings that were  used for the original service instance deployment.
 [Learn more](https://docs.microsoft.com/en-us/system-center/vmm/sdn-controller).

 3. Verify that the deployment job is successful.

-## Restore the SDN infrastructure from a backup
+## Restore the network controller from a backup

 Restore the network controller from a network controller backup by using the network controller Rest API.
 [Learn more](https://docs.microsoft.com/en-us/windows-server/networking/sdn/manage/update-backup-restore#a-namebkmkrestorearestore-the-sdn-infrastructure-from-a-backup).

-## Refresh network controller and synchronize VMM and NC
+## Refresh the network controller and synchronize VMM and NC
-Depending on the SDN state captured in the network controller backup and current VMM state, some of the resources in VMM and network controller might be out of sync.
+Depending on the SDN state captured in the network controller backup and the current VMM state, some of the resources in VMM and network controller might be out of sync.

-Use the following refresh procedures to find any differences between VMM and NC, and accordingly resolve them in case any.
+Use the following refresh procedures to find any such differences between VMM and NC, and accordingly resolve them in case any.

 > [!NOTE]
 > - Refresh cmdlets for refreshing network controller objects are available from VMM 2016 UR3.
-> - If the network controller contains any objects which are not present in VMM DB, then the  VMM will not refresh (even if those objects are created using VMM earlier).
+> - If the network controller contains any objects which are not present in the VMM DB, then the  VMM will not refresh (even if those objects are created using VMM earlier).
 Delete those objects from NC and recreate the objects from VMM to manage these objects from VMM again.

 ### Refresh port ACLs
 1. Get all the NC managed port ACLs from the VMM server by using the following cmdlet: